-Introduction to the Classroom/teaching environment:
+Introduction to the Classroom:

-- Introduce the teacher candidate to colleagues in the school and put the teacher candidate's name on any student facing materials (website, canvas site, etc.) - Introduce the teacher candidate to parents through a letter home or as an item in the school newsletter. - Encourage the candidate to introduce themself to the class. - Discuss student information such as test scores and IEPs, and let the teacher candidate know what information is available and where to find it - Introduce routines and procedures for getting students through the school day (e.g. attendance, breaks, asynchronous activities).
+- Introduce the teacher candidate to colleagues in the school and put the teacher candidate's name on the door. - Introduce the teacher candidate to parents through a letter home or as an item in the school newsletter. - Encourage the candidate to introduce him or herself to the class. - Create a space for the teacher candidate, such as a special desk or table for the teacher candidate's use. - Discuss student information such as test scores and IEPs, and let the teacher candidate know what information is available. - Introduce routines and procedures for getting students through the school day (e.g. attendance, bathroom).